vanzonr/catsub/README.md

      VALUE1 VALUE2 ...
 Values to substitute for the variable;
      -s                Print statistics to stderr on resolved and unresolved variables.
      -u                Escaped percentage in template are returned unescaped;
-     --help            Show this help page.
+     -D                Use newline to divide multiple substituted values -dSTR             Use STR to divide multiple substituted values --help            Show this help page.

 ## Prerequisites